 - Advocacy and support, to name a few.

-The American Kinesiology Association
+American Kinesiology Association (AKA)

 The American Kinesiotherapy Association